-By the time you are ready to sell, the readers who really jive with you will be super eager to schedule a call and dive in.
+By the time you are ready to sell your products or services, the readers who really jive with you will be super eager to schedule a call and dive in.
 A bonus is that these customers are highly likely to be a great fit, as they’re already psyched about your unique point-of-view, philosophy, and coaching awesomeness.
 (Or weird jokes, or mad gardening skills…)

 Step four: Intro call or webinar, and signing up!

-Invite your prospects into a sales presentation like a live webinar or one-on-one conversation.
+Invite your prospects into a sales presentation like a webinar (like this one) or one-on-one conversation.
 You’ll deliver plenty of value.
 You’ll also share more information about your coaching program and the even bigger transformation your customers get when they decide to work with you.
 Then go ahead and sell.
 Answer any questions and make sure you are a good fit and vice versa.